ValerioS05/pj1nuraghe/README.md

 - `README.md`: This README file for guidance and a walktrough.

 ## Features

 ### 1. Favicon
    - favicon created from [favicon.io](https://favicon.io/favicon-generator/)
    - View details about each nuraghe, including location, history, and architectural features.

-### 2. Virtual Tours
+### 2. Virtual Tour
-   - Experience virtual tours of nuraghes, allowing users to navigate through these ancient structures from the comfort of their own homes with images and video.
+   - Experience virtual tour of nuraghes, allowing users to immerse in these ancient structures from the comfort of their own homes with images and video.

 ### 3. Educational Resources
    - Access range of educational resources, including article, UNESCO link, and content, to learn more about the history and significance of nuraghes.